Menu

 Article III: Membership

 • The Chapter President, President-Elect, Treasurer, and one other elected officer designated by the chapter must be members of the National School Public Relations Association.
-All other chapter officers and members should be encouraged to be members of the National School Public Relations Association.
+All other chapter officers and members are encouraged to be members of the National School Public Relations Association.

-• KanSPRA will pay the President, President-Elect, and/or Treasurer’s registration to the NSPRA Seminar or annual professional dues that support his/her duties during the term.
-KanSPRA will also reimburse travel expenses that are incurred during the NSPRA Seminar, not to exceed $1,000 per officer.
+• KanSPRA will pay the President, President-Elect, and/or Treasurer’s registration to the NSPRA Seminar or annual professional dues that support the officer’s duties during the term.
+KanSPRA will also reimburse economy travel expenses that are incurred during the NSPRA Seminar, not to exceed $1,000 per officer.
 The Board must approve requests for payment of professional dues in lieu of the NSPRA Seminar registration fee.

-• KanSPRA will pay NSPRA Seminar registration for members being recognized as NSPRA Award winners as determined by the KanSPRA board.
+• As budget allows, KanSPRA may pay NSPRA Seminar registration for members being recognized as NSPRA Award winners as determined by the KanSPRA board.

 Article IV: Dues